 6.1 General

-The procedures for uplink media streaming allow a system user to create, modify, establish and delete sessions.
+The procedures for uplink media streaming allow a 5GMS Application Provider to create, modify, establish and delete sessions.
 Uplink media streaming sessions exist between a 5GMSu Client and a 5GMSu AS.
-The term Sink Configuration refers to the provisioned parameters of a 5GMSu AS.
-The term Source Session refers to the provisioned parameters in the 5GMSu Client.

 The uplink streaming procedures follow a general high-level workflow, starting from provisioning to the actual uplink streaming sessions.
-The egest session refers to the time during which media content is uplink streamed into the 5GMSu AS.
-The provisioning session refers to the time period during which the 5GMSu Client is permitted to uplink stream media content.
+The Egest Session refers to the time period during which media content is uplink streamed into the 5GMSu AS and egested from there to the 5GMS Application Provider.
+The Provisioning Session refers to the time period during which the 5GMSu Client is permitted to upload stream media content.
 Interactions between the 5GMSu AF and the 5GMSu Application Provider may occur at any time while the Provisioning Session is active.

-The 5GMSu Provisioning API allows selection of Media Session Handling (M5u) and Uplink Streaming (M4u) options, including whether the media content is published to trusted 5GMSu ASs.
+The 5GMSu Provisioning API allows the selection of Media Session Handling (M5u) and Uplink Streaming (M4u) options, including whether the media content is published to trusted 5GMSu ASs.
 The 5GMSu AF selects the M5u interface according to the provisioning option.
 The Media Session Handling interface exposed by the 5GMSu AF can be used for remote control, metrics reporting, requesting different policy and charging treatments, or 5GMSu AF-based Network Assistance.

 When the 5GMSu AF and AS are in the same DN, then the 5GMSu AF selects the 5GMSu AS.
-Interactions between a 5GMSu AF and a 5GMSu AS (M3u interactions) take place for 5GMS Egest (M2u) and Uplink Streaming (M4u) resource reservations.
+Interactions between a 5GMSu AF and a 5GMSu AS (M3u interactions) take place for Content Egest (M2u) and Uplink Streaming (M4u) resource reservations.
 The 5GMSu AS allocates M2u and M4u resources and communicates resource identifiers back to the 5GMSu AF.
-The 5GMSu AF provides information about the provisioned resources (in the form of resource identifiers) for Media Session Handling, Egest and Uplink Streaming to the 5GMSu Application Provider.
+The 5GMSu AF provides information about the provisioned resources (in the form of resource identifiers) for Media Session Handling, Content Egest, and Uplink Streaming to the 5GMSu Application Provider.
 The resource identifiers for Media Session Handling and Uplink Streaming are needed by the 5GMSu Client to access the selected features.

-When 5GMSu AF and 5GMSu AS are operated by different providers, then the M3u interface is not used and the 5GMSu AF does not provide 5GMS Egest (M2u) and Uplink Streaming (M4u) resource reservations.
+When 5GMSu AF and 5GMSu AS are operated by different providers, then the M3u interface is not used and the 5GMSu AF does not provide Content Egest (M2u) and Uplink Streaming (M4u) resource reservations.
 M3u procedures are not specified.

 5GMSu Client can (in principle) start the uplink streaming by activating its uplink streaming session.
 The uplink streaming session for a given UE (or for each UE) is active from the time at which the 5GMSu-Aware Application activates the transmission of an uplink streaming service until its termination.